Edinburgh-Chemistry-Teaching/ResearchTechniques_MD/Session3/Report_guidelines.md

 Describe your result data with a plot that illustrates your findings and a rendering of the system.
 Make sure to add all the descriptive captions that are necessary for understanding the figures without the need to refer to the text.

+## References:
+Include consistently formatted references for relevant literature, structures, force field parameters and software packages used in your project.